rusch1981/ClaimsBasedAuth/README.md

 #### Server

+Currently configured to automatically authenticate users using Windows Authentication.
+If Windows authentication fails the user is the prompted to login (active directory) or re-attempt automatic login via the "Windows Authentication" shown on the screen.

 ##### Running for the First Time
 * Clone this repo.
 * Uncomment the InitializeDatabase() method call in Startup.Configure()
-* Update the "IdentityServerDatabase" Connection String in the appsetting.json file
+* Update the "IdentityServerDatabase" Connection String in the appsetting.json file (use the database name "IdentityServer")
 * Run the project in visual studio as a local project (the database should now be created using TestUsers.cs)
 * Comment out InitializeDatabase()
 * Run the table creation Scripts from IdSrvUserTearDownSetUp.sql